Dvesck/Dvesck/README.md

 # Hello!
 I'm Vesck 👋

- Java and Spring developer focused on building reliable and well-structured solutions.
-I enjoy working on projects that prioritize performance,clarity,and long-term maintainability.
+Software developer focused on Java, with experience in building applications using the Spring Framework.
+Strong interest in software architecture, best practices, and developing scalable, well-structured solutions.
+Continuously improving technical skills through hands-on projects and ongoing learning.

 ---